**Reese Witherspoon Book Club List Updated on 9/29/23**

 September 2017 Reese Witherspoon Book Club Pick

-I have mixed feelings about this book.
+I have mixed feelings about this family drama book about motherhood.
 There was nothing I didn’t like.
 It is a great story and written really well.
 I think because of all the hype I was expecting to be completely blown away.
-I actually stopped reading this book at about page 85 because I didn’t have the initial “wow” reaction.
-I’m really glad I decided to give it another try.
-Ng has depth to her characters and looks at highly emotional issues.
-I ended up really liking the book once I got past the beginning.

 January 2019 Reese Witherspoon Book Club Pick